-The city, MnDOT Metro State Aid and the TAB Coordinator consulted about the proposed scope change in its early stages, July 2012 and again in October, 2012.
+STAFF ANALYSIS: The city, MnDOT Metro State Aid and the TAB Coordinator consulted about the proposed scope change in its early stages in July and October 2012.
 Staff reviewed the scope change request in accordance with the process adopted by the TAB in March 2011.
 The city provided staff with a draft layout and the recalculations of six of the 2009 solicitation criteria: crash reduction, crash reduction cost effectiveness, congestion reduction, congestion reduction cost effectiveness, corridor access management improvements, and integration of modes.
 Because the cost of the revised scope is significantly higher than the original cost, staff also reviewed the cost effectiveness of the air quality benefits.